 Sheng PuErh can be kept for more than hundred years whereas Shu PuErh is deemed to be at it best between ten and twenty years old depending on quality.
-These can be kept longer but experts feel that the tea doesn't continue to improve after this ti...
+These can be kept longer but experts feel that most teas doesn't continue to improve after this ...

 What is puer tea?
 PuEr has two distinct categories, Sheng 生 & Shu 熟 (Shou) PuEr.
 Sheng PuEr translated means raw or green PuEr, whereas shu/shou can be translated as cooked or baked though ripe is a more suitable term for PuEr tea...

 PuErh tea has evolved over time, meeting the needs of disparate ethic groups who have treasured PuErh tea's ability to refresh, nourish, warm and invigorate.